General Concurrence Percolation on Quantum Networks: Results and Discussion

 Characterising phase transitions by identifying the associated critical exponents is typically of greater interest.
 We can determine which universality class a process belongs to by looking at the values of the critical exponents and the relationship between them.
 In Fig. \ref{fig:dc_c}, we perform data collapse for $P(c,N) \equiv P$ using Eq. \ref{eq:P_2}.
-We estimate that the data points are falling on the same curve for $\nu=1.3(4)$ and $\beta=0.11(5)$.
-It is well-established that for percolation on $2D$ lattices, the values of critical exponents are $\nu = \frac{4}{3} \approx 1.33$ and $\beta = \frac{5}{36} \approx 0.1389$ \cite{Stauffer1994}.
-It has been reported that other protocols (CEP, QEP, ConPT) also belong to the percolation university class \cite{Meng2021}.
-Therefore, we can conclude that our protocol, $GCP$, also belongs to the same universality class.
+We observe that the data points for various system sizes collapse onto the same curve for $\nu=1.3(4)$ and $\beta=0.11(5)$.
+It is well-established that for percolation on a 2D lattice, the values of the critical exponents are $\nu = \frac{4}{3} \approx 1.33$ and $\beta = \frac{5}{36} \approx 0.1389$ \cite{Stauffer1994}.
+Therefore, it is reasonable to conclude that our protocol, GCP, belongs to the same universality class.
+It has been reported that CEP and QEP belong to the percolation universality class \cite{Meng2021}.
+However, ConPT belongs to a different universality class \cite{Hu2025}.
+The value of $\nu$, thus obtained, is utilized to calculate $\theta_T$ through finite-size scaling in Fig.~\ref{fig:theta_fit}.
+The value of $\theta_T$ is calculated for the square, triangular, and hexagonal lattice in Figs.~\ref{fig:theta_fit}(a), \ref{fig:theta_fit}(b), and \ref{fig:theta_fit}(c) respectively using the scaling ansatz.
+It can be verified that the values obtained in Fig.~\ref{fig:theta_fit} are in agreement with those obtained from Figs \ref{fig:threshold_square}, \ref{fig:threshold_tri} and \ref{fig:threshold_hexa}.
+We compare these values of $\theta_T$ with other available protocols in Table \ref{tab:per_thres}.
+We observe that the GCP protocol provides the lowest values of percolation threshold compared to those of other protocols.

+In comparison with CEP and QEP, ConPT and GCP provide a much lower percolation threshold.
+Although ConPT and GCP incorporate the quantum advantage, they address different aspects of percolation.
+To analytically demonstrate the fundamental advantage of GCP over existing protocols, we consider a minimal model in the form of a $2 \times 2$ square plaquette as shown in Fig. \ref{fig:comp}.
+We aim to establish maximal entanglement between two unconnected diagonal nodes, $A$ and $B$, connected via intermediate nodes $C$ and $D$.
+Each of the four edges initially holds a nonmaximally entangled pure state characterised by $\theta$, corresponding to a singlet conversion probability, $p$, and concurrence, $c$.

+In CEP, singlet conversion is attempted directly on the bare edges.
+Here, we have two shortest paths of length $l=2$ ($A \to C \to B$ and $A \to D \to B$).
+Let $p_i$ denote the probability associated with $i^{th}$ path.
+Using the series and parallel rules of CEP \cite{Meng2021}, we obtain the probability of successfully establishing at least one maximal connection between $A$ and $B$ as,

+Under ConPT, the network is reduced via the star-mesh transform.
+For the given plaquette, this equates to entanglement swapping [Eq. \ref{eq:series_rule_c}] along the two shortest paths yielding an effective concurrence $c^\prime = c^2$, followed by entanglement distillation [Eq. \ref{eq:parallel_rule_c}] to the distillation of the shortest paths into a single effective edge.
+The new effective concurrence, $c_{\text{new}}$, satisfies: